 - McDonald’s pricing strategy implemented successfully its cost leadership marketing strategy, its overall objective is to increase market share.

-- Arriving at a pricing decision is largely as a result of analysing demand, costs, competitor pricing.
+- Arriving at a pricing decision is large as a result of analysing demand, costs, competitor pricing.
 They also consider metrics such as product’s life-cycle to balance quality with value.

-- Other than the cost of living, geographical factors, government regulation, economic climate and exchange rate also affect McDonald’s pricing strategies.
+- Other than the cost of living, certain elements such as geographical factors, government regulation, economic climate and exchange rate also affect McDonald’s pricing strategies.

 Or, feel free to call me on (2) 91994523